kubernetes/enhancements/keps/sig-node/4603-tune-crashloopbackoff/README.md

 ### More complex heuristics

 The following alternatives are all considered by the author to be in the category of "more complex heuristics", meaning solutions predicated on kubelet making runtime decisions on a variety of system or workload states or trends.
 These approaches all share the common negatives of being:
 1. harder to reason about
 2. of unknown return on investment for use cases relative to the investment to implement
 3. expensive to benchmark and test

 That being said, after this initial KEP reaches beta and beyond, it is entirely possible that the community will desire more sophisticated behavior based on or inspired by some of these considered alternatives.
 As mentioned above, the observability and benchmarking work done within the scope of this KEP can help users provide empirical support for further enhancements, and the following review may be useful to such efforts in the future.

-### Expose podFailurePolicy to nonJob Pods
+* Expose podFailurePolicy to nonJob Pods

-TBD

-#### Subsidize running time in backoff delay
-FIXME: Subsidize latest successful pod running time/readinessProbe/livenessProbe into the CrashLoopBackOff backoff, potentially restarting the backoff counter as a result
+* Subsidize successful running time/readinessProbe/livenessProbe seconds in current backoff delay

-#### Detect anomalous workload crashes
+* Detect anomalous workload crashes

-TBD

 ## Infrastructure Needed (Optional)